azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 pwsh ./deployment/entra/createSPN.ps1
 ```

-The following are the most important parts that are returned.
+The following is a snippet of the most important parts that are returned.

 ```
 AccountEnabled                     : True